 Sterilizing the bottles is another easy way to clean bottles.
 Some people like to put all the bottles in a bowl, and pour boiling water over them.
 Others like to put the bottles into the kettle that's on the stove, once it is turned off.
 Nowadays, there are also some bottle warmers that can also be used for sterilizing bottles.

-- Brush head has two types of bristles for gentle cleaning and serious scrubbing
+- Combines soft bristles for gentle cleaning and firm ones for serious scrubbing

 I've gone over the best ways to clean your baby bottle using a bottle brush.
 When shopping for a bottle brush, make sure to look at and consider features that will help you to clean your baby's bottles most efficiently.
 Those features to consider are length, non-slip handle, sponge tip, flexible neck, and bristles that you prefer.
 The two main types of bottle brushes are bristle and scrubby types.
 When cleaning your baby bottles, you do have some options.
 You can use a bottle brush, put them in the dishwasher, and/or sterilize the bottles.
 I hope that this article has helped provide you with some bottle washing tips and some great bottle brushes to try out!